-An Unsupported CPU error may appear when installing or upgrading VMware ESXi hosts to 6.7 or 7.x on hardware with legacy processors.
+You might encounter the Unsupported CPU error when installing or upgrading VMware ESXi hosts to 7.x or 8.x on hosts with older processor models.

 VMB: 611: